Crankset

 • Limited sensitivity

-The mid-range typically offers more robust constructions, often made of metal or metal alloys.
-These models incorporate Hall sensors and other technologies that enhance accuracy and allow for finer adjustments.
+The mid-range generally offers more robust constructions, often in metal or metal alloys.
+These models incorporate Hall sensors and other technologies that increase precision and enable finer adjustments.
 They represent an excellent compromise between price and performance.

 High-end cranksets are designed for serious enthusiasts and professionals.
-Made entirely from durable metals like aluminum, these cranksets offer unmatched durability and precision.
-They incorporate sophisticated technologies such as Hall sensors to maximize input accuracy and generally offer a multitude of adjustments to satisfy all personal preferences.
+Made entirely from durable metals such as aluminum, these cranksets offer unrivalled durability and precision.
+They incorporate sophisticated technologies such as Hall sensors to maximize input accuracy, and generally offer a multitude of adjustments to suit all personal preferences.

 • High-quality all-metal construction